Blogs > Grooming > Freebird FlexSeries vs. Remington Balder Pro Comparison

 Both shavers lack exact battery percentage indicators, a useful feature found in other shavers.

-Here's the kicker: The Balder Pro takes about 4 hours to fully charge.
-One tester clocked it at 3 hours and 21 minutes, more than twice its actual runtime.
+Here's the kicker: The Balder Pro takes about 4 hours to fully charge (a common pain point of users).
+One tester clocked it at 3 hours and 21 minutes, which may be too long if you're in a hurry.
 The FlexSeries charges in about an hour.

 Winner: Freebird FlexSeries